Early Childhood Development: Learn with Sensory Play

 In this case, we struggle with everyday writing tasks.
 As the learning coach, it is my responsibility to find ways to make school work fun.
 The easiest way is to avoid writing anything down on paper.
 Of course this isn't always realistic, so we supplement with less frightening activities.

 Using a dry erase board can make the daunting task of writing seem like a privilege.
 Alphabet magnets on a door turn the chore of spelling tests into a game.
-Just changing the media alleviates some of the stress making it easier to get started on a school project.
+Just changing the media alleviates some of the stress making it easier to get started on school projects.

 |Magnetic Alphabet Letters add a sensory element to writing lessons.|